Akuli/python-tutorial/basics/what-is-programming.md

 all the time, and there's nothing wrong with it.

 If you want to know what some piece of code in this tutorial does just **try it and see**.
-It's practically impossible to break anything accidentally with the things you will learn by reading this tutorial, so you are free to try out all the examples however you want and change them to do whatever you want.
+If it's impossible to break something accidentally there will be a warning in the tutorial, so don't be worried about breaking things.

-Even though a good tutorial is an important part about learning to program, you also need to learn to make your own things.
-Use what you have learned, and create something with it.
+If you're reading some code in this tutorial and you're wondering what happens if you do something a little differently, you should also try that.

 ## But reading is boring!